 Joints: Natural flooring reacts to the conditions in the environment.
 Natural flooring plank systems expand and contract in response to fluctuations in temperature and humidity.
 Controlling the environment, maintaining an adequate temperature and relative humidity will minimize the visible effects of normal contraction and expansion.
-Optimum recommended temperature is 70°F and relative humidity is 40% - 55%.
+Optimum recommended temperature is between 65°F - 80°F and relative humidity is 40% - 55%.
 In very dry climates, the use of a humidifier might be necessary.